Police Officer

 Did you also interrogate people at the station, or is that someone else's job?
 Are you ever amazed at how many people waive their right to have a lawyer present and end up incriminating themselves?

-Asked by Canucks4Cup over 11 years ago
+Asked by Canucks4Cup almost 12 years ago

 I've interviewed people at the department's main HQ many times.
 For serious felonies (rape, murder, etc.) an assigned detective would usually take over the investigation.
 For less serious crimes such as theft, counterfeiting, domestic violence, etc. usually the patrol officer would handle the interview.